Fermionic symmetry fractionalization in (2+1)D

 We note that in using super-modular categories to model fermionic topological phases of matter, we required that the vertex basis gauge transformation $\Gamma^{\psi,\psi}_1 = 1$.
 It would be useful to develop a first principles derivation of such a constraint, which is so far lacking in our current understanding.

 Having established this framework for symmetry fractionalization, it is an important issue to use it to understand the 't Hooft anomalies of fermionic SETs, which provide obstructions to gauging the full $G_f$ symmetry.
 Ref.~\cite{TataSETAnomaly} provided a general method to compute 't Hooft anomalies, but understanding in more detail the categorical origin of these anomalies in general is a non-trivial problem.
-There has been some progress in special cases~\cite{fidkowski2018,delmastro2021}, and a general understanding will appear in upcoming work~\cite{bulmash2021Anomalies}.
+There has been some progress in special cases~\cite{fidkowski2018,delmastro2021}.
+A general understanding has recently been provided in \cite{bulmash2021Anomalies,aasen21ferm}.

 The formalism that we have developed here provides a partial understanding of fermionic SETs in (2+1)D by developing the theory of symmetry fractionalization for the anyons of a fermionic topological phase.
 A complete analysis requires also developing a theory of $G_f$ symmetry defects applicable to fermionic topological phases, to mirror the $G$-crossed braided tensor category approach for bosonic topological phases.
 In particular, such an analysis would incorporate symmetry fractionalization for the fermion parity vortices as well.
 Once symmetry fractionalization for the anyons is fixed, we expect that distinct $G_f$ defect classes can be obtained by stacking invertible fermionic topological phases.
-Recently, Ref.~\cite{manjunath21inv} has developed a comprehensive understanding of invertible fermionic topological phases with symmetry by augmenting the formalism of $G$-crossed braided tensor categories.
-The results of Ref.~\cite{manjunath21inv} suggest that the more general case of fermionic SETs should proceed by gauging fermion parity and classifying the resulting possible $G_b$-crossed braided tensor categories, while keeping track of additional flux labels that determine how $G_b$ defects arise from $G_f$ defects.
+Recently, Ref.~\cite{manjunath21inv,aasen21ferm} has developed a comprehensive understanding of invertible fermionic topological phases with symmetry by augmenting the formalism of $G$-crossed braided tensor categories.
+The results of Ref.~\cite{manjunath21inv} suggest that the more general case of fermionic SETs may proceed by gauging fermion parity and classifying the resulting possible $G_b$-crossed braided tensor categories, while keeping track of additional flux labels that determine how $G_b$ defects arise from $G_f$ defects.